Nagababu3940/Nagababu3940/README.md

 - 👋 Hi, I’m @Nagababu3940
 - 👀 I’m interested in all software works on java ,python,c
-- 🌱 I’m currently learning machine learning.
-- 💞️ I’m looking to collaborate on wipro

 - 📫 How to reach me 9642554243

 <!---